Along with hand expressing, you can start to use a double breast pump from the day your baby is born. This helps to stimulate your milk production.

 - expresses more milk

-The milk expressed also has a higher fat content.
+The milk expressed using hands-on pumping also has a higher fat content.
 This is important for ill and premature babies.

 When you express milk, there is often a drop in milk supply around week 3.
 Doing HOP means your milk supply continues to increase gradually.
-This is usually by 5 to 6 weeks.
+You will usually have full supply by 4 to 6 weeks.

 Preparing to pump